 Cliff Jumping at Cambais Falls

-For those with more game, you can climb to the very top of this waterfall to tackle the big jump, which is almost 10 metres tall.
+For those with more game, you can climb to the very top of this waterfall to tackle the big jump, which is almost 10 meters tall.

 Is Cambais Falls Worth the Trip?